Fiona Kumari Campbell: Career

-Campbell began her career as a shelter workshop employee before moving on to work in the community services sector, where she focused on projects involving poverty and disability.
-She moved out of the community services sector; She worked in the National Government's disability policy positions before finally settling on academia.
-Campbell undertook a brief stint with the Australian Benedictine religious order, the Sisters of the Good Samaritan.
+Campbell began her career as a shelter workshop employee before moving on to work in the community services sector, focusing on poverty and disability.
+She worked in the National Government's disability policy positions.
+Campbell briefly worked for the Australian Benedictine religious order, the Sisters of the Good Samaritan.

 In 2003, Campbell joined Griffith University's Logan campus as the Convenor of the Disabilities Program in the School of Human Services and Social Work, which is considered to be Australia's largest postgraduate disability program.
 In 2009, Campbell published her first book, Contours of Ableism, before leaving school the following year.
-In 2011, she took up the position of Deputy Head (Learning and Teaching Scholarship) with the Griffith Law School, holding the substantive position of Associate Professor until June 2014.
+In 2011, she took up the position of Deputy Head (Learning and Teaching Scholarship) with the Griffith Law School, and worked as Associate Professor until June 2014.
 In 2016, Campbell joined the faculty of the School of Health and Wellbeing at the University of Southern Queensland and was appointed as the program director of human services.

-With over 18 years of teaching experience, Campbell has taught at several universities in Australia, such as Griffith University, Victoria University, University of Kelaniya, and Queensland University of Technology.
+Campbell has taught at several universities in Australia, such as Griffith University, Victoria University, University of Kelaniya, and Queensland University of Technology.
 She has taught on the subjects of human rights, diversity studies, sociology and law theory, and Australian politics and disability studies.